Penn State approves alcohol sales at Beaver Stadium - NewsBreak

 Penn State approves alcohol sales at Beaver Stadium

-UNIVERSITY PARK, Pa (WTAJ) — Beaver Stadium, home of the Penn State Nittany Lions will soon begin selling alcohol during games, PSU Athletics announced Friday.
+UNIVERSITY PARK, Pa (WTAJ) — Beaver Stadium, home of the Penn State Nittany Lions will soon begin selling alcohol during games to the public, PSU Athletics announced Friday.

 While an official start date is not listed, when sales begin, beer offerings will be made available throughout Beaver Stadium except in the areas near the student section.

 According to the release, Penn State Athletics completed a study in 2021 showing a need to improve fan experience and amenities at Beaver Stadium.
-The study showed adding alcohol sales in the stadium could improve that.
+The study showed adding alcohol sales in the stadium could help.

+“I should note that the athletic venues across America where alcohol is sold, there is substantial data showing a reduction in alcohol-related incidents,” Kraft said.

 With the addition of alcohol sales, all visitors 21 and older who purchase alcohol must show proper identification to receive a wristband.
 Every person will be ID’d, and that a maximum of two alcoholic beverages (16 oz. cans) per person can be purchased at one time.